Ogden's Premier Law Firm

 Ogden's Most Experienced Family Law Firm

 Kaufman, Nichols & Kaufman is one of Ogden’s most experienced legal teams offering services in family law, probate, personal injury, and more.
 We provide top legal services for residents throughout Davis, Weber, and Box Elder counties.
-With over 100 years of combined family law experience, our experts have in-depth knowledge and have successfully handled thousands of cases for Utah residents.
+With over 100 years of combined family law experience, our expert attorneys have in-depth knowledge and have successfully handled thousands of cases for Utah residents.
 Our experts work closely with our clients to make sure we understand each client’s situation, and we know what legal strategies to implement that will be able to meet the immediate and long-term goals of the clients.

 We specialize in family law, the law that addresses family relationships.
 When we take on a case, we understand how sensitive family law cases can be, and we work hard to resolve them in an amicable and timely manner.
 Our family law attorneys cover adoption, child custody, child support, divorce, neglect and abuse, and more.
 Family law is one of the most emotional areas of practicing law and we always pay close attention to our clients throughout the proceedings.
 We care about our clients like they are members of our own family and we will be sensitive to your emotional needs during this time.

 In Utah, if you are looking to end your marriage, it’s important to know the laws.
 You also need to know the procedure that goes into divorcing your spouse as well as the matters to be settled during it.
 It’s also wise to hire an experienced divorce attorney before you file your petition.

 For disillusioned marriages in the Ogden area, it is important to understand how the law in our state defines divorce.
 To get divorced in Utah you or your spouse must reside in a single county in Utah for at least three months immediately before filing the divorce petition.
 Utah Code Section 30-3-1.
 If custody of a minor child is an issue, usually the child must reside with at least one of the parents in Utah for at least six months, but there are exceptions.
 Learn More>>